-Please allow 48 hours to process your prescription.
+Please allow 24 hours to process your prescription.
 This enables us to check, record, issue and sign the prescription.
 We get several hundred requests a day so please allow us this time and please try to ensure that you do not run out of medication before ordering your repeat prescription.
+It may take longer if we have a query with your request or you are ordering something that is not on your repeat list or has to be requested via a third party.

 You can bring, send, post or fax your prescription request to the Health Centre.
-Alternatively you could speak to the pharmacy of your choice about their RPS (repeat prescription service) and they will order, collect and deliver your medication to your door.
+Alternatively if you find it difficult to order or collect your medication from your chosen pharmacy, you could speak to the pharmacy of your choice about their RPS (repeat prescription service) and they may be able to order and deliver your medication to your door.
 If you do not want their full service you could arrange for them to do part of the service such as ordering or delivering only.

 To use our online service you will need to first register to use the service, please ask how to do this at reception or follow the online link.
 Once you have a user name and password you can request your prescriptions monthly and at your convenience.